magicznyprzemek/magicznyprzemek/README.md

 # Hi! 👋

-💻 Software developer with 2 years of professional experience, passionate about building clean, efficient, and modern applications.
+💻 Passionate software developer focused on building clean, efficient, and modern applications.
 🎓 Currently pursuing a Master's degree in Computer Science and continuously exploring new technologies.

 ---